katherinedelno/katherinedelno.github.io/tutoring.md

 <br><br>

 **Office Hours Session — $70/hr**<br>
-Office Hours Sessions are reactive and driven by the student’s questions or homework needs.
+These sessions are reactive and driven by the student’s questions or homework needs.
 They provide support as issues arise but do not follow a planned sequence or long-term instructional strategy.
 This style of session is more in line with traditional tutoring.

 - No set agenda; student brings questions or homework problems to discuss
 - No prepared handouts; we work from the student’s materials